Apprenticeship For Career Seekers

 • Provide an experienced worker/mentor in the workplace

-• Meet national quality standards for registration with the U.S. Department of Labor
+• Meet national quality standards for registration Apprenticeship Colorado

 • Results in a nationally recognized credential